 What is frontotemporal dementia (FTD)?

 Frontotemporal dementia (FTD) is a group of disorders that result from damage to the frontal and temporal lobes of the brain.
 Depending on the location of the damage, the disorder causes changes in social behavior, personality, and/or loss of language skills.
-In addition, some people (between 10 and 20 percent) with FTD also develop neuromuscular and movement disorders, such as parkinsonism or motor neuron disease (also known as amyotrophic lateral sclerosis or Lou Gehrig’s disease).
+In addition, some people (between 10% and 20%) with FTD also develop neuromuscular and movement disorders, such as parkinsonism or motor neuron disease (also known as amyotrophic lateral sclerosis or Lou Gehrig’s disease).

 FTD is a common cause of early dementia.
 Symptoms worsen over time as more parts of the brain are affected.
 Unlike typical Alzheimer’s disease, however, memory usually remains intact in the early stages of FTD.

 FTD consists of three subtypes: